AutoReachX/MonoRepo/README.md

 # AutoReach - Twitter Growth Platform

+# Start independent parts
-to start back end: python start_server.py
+from the back end: python start_server.py from the front end: npm start

 A comprehensive platform for Twitter growth and engagement automation.